-E.4.3.1 Check for consistency between Solaris container and network configuration
+E.4.3.1 Check for consistency between Solaris Zones and network configuration

-If the Solaris zone is already set on the system in fast switching or NIC switching mode, check consistency between the Solaris container and network configuration.
+If the Solaris Zone is already set on the system in fast switching or NIC switching mode, check consistency between the Solaris Zones and network configuration.

-If one of the following warning messages is output during environment settings, it is necessary to check the network configuration in the Solaris container.
+If one of the following warning messages is output during environment settings, it is necessary to check the network configuration in the Solaris Zones.